Last Updated on by Karl

 Some content writers believe that boring industry generates a boring blog.
 But, Neil Patel believes there is no such thing as a boring industry.
-Some people think that cooking with coconut flour is rather flat, but there are people who are obsessed with that.
+For example, some people think that cooking with coconut flour is rather flat, but others are obsessed with that.
+Know your audience.

 If a writer asks a lot of questions, throw out ideas or seem genuinely excited to be a part of the project, put them towards the top of your list.
-This excitement and motivation often comes through in writing and graphic creation.
-It will be a good catalyst to promote a spirited energy throughout your blog and other online marketing content.
+This excitement and motivation often come through in writing and graphics creation.
+It will be a good catalyst to promote spirited energy throughout your blog and other online marketing content.

 4. Discuss Deadlines and Schedules

 Let’s say you’ve found a good match.
 They have the skill, they have the same ideas and opinions as you, and they love the business product or service.
 Now, you need to figure out if they can meet the deadlines you require and if they have time for you in their schedule.

-Many times a business assumes the freelancer they hire works for them.
-Which, of course they do, but chances are good they also work with and for other businesses.
+Often businesses assume that the freelancer they hire works for them.
+Which, of course, they do, but chances are good they also work with and for other businesses.
 Working with freelancers with more than one client means you need to have open communication and be direct with any possible hire.
 Let them know what type of time commitment and turnaround you need.
 Understanding your writer's speed and response times will help cut stressful problems in the future.

 According to WriterAccess.com suggested deadlines should be as follows: